frknayk/SimplyNet/README.md

 ```

 ```
-Good-2-Know : According to the convention of SimplyNet, always use (input_size x num_of_samples)
+Good-2-Know : According to the convention of SimplyNet, always use (input_size x num_of_samples) shape
-            when constructing the SimplyNet object
 ```

 ## TODO